GerHobbelt/owemdjee/README.md

 - **Monte Carlo simulations, LDA, keyword inference/extraction, etc.**

     - **gibbs-lda** [📁](./gibbs-lda) [🌐](https://github.com/GerHobbelt/gibbs-lda) -- modified GibbsLDA++: A C/C++ Implementation of Latent Dirichlet Allocation by by Xuan-Hieu Phan and Cam-Tu Nguyen.
     - **lda-bigartm** [📁](./lda-bigartm) [🌐](https://github.com/GerHobbelt/bigartm) -- BigARTM is a powerful tool for topic modeling based on a novel technique called Additive Regularization of Topic Models.
 This technique effectively builds multi-objective models by adding the weighted sums of regularizers to the optimization criterion.
 BigARTM is known to combine well very different objectives, including sparsing, smoothing, topics decorrelation and many others.
 Such combination of regularizers significantly improves several quality measures at once almost without any loss of the perplexity.
     - **lda-Familia** [📁](./lda-Familia) [🌐](https://github.com/GerHobbelt/Familia)
     - **lda** [📁](./lda) [🌐](https://github.com/GerHobbelt/lda-c) -- variational EM for latent Dirichlet allocation (LDA), David Blei et al
     - **lda-3-variants** [📁](./lda-3-variants) [🌐](https://github.com/GerHobbelt/LDA) -- three modified open source versions of LDA with collapsed Gibbs Sampling: GibbsLDA++, ompi-lda and online_twitter_lda.
     - **LightLDA** [📁](./LightLDA) [🌐](https://github.com/GerHobbelt/LightLDA)
     - **mcmc** [📁](./mcmc) [🌐](https://github.com/GerHobbelt/mcmc) -- Monte Carlo
     - **mmc** [📁](./mmc) [🌐](https://github.com/GerHobbelt/mmc) -- Monte Carlo
     - **multiverso** [📁](./multiverso) [🌐](https://github.com/GerHobbelt/Multiverso) -- a parameter server based framework for training machine learning models on big data with numbers of machines.
 It is currently a standard C++ library and provides a series of friendly programming interfaces.
 Now machine learning researchers and practitioners do not need to worry about the system routine issues such as distributed model storage and operation, inter-process and inter-thread communication, multi-threading management, and so on.
 Instead, they are able to focus on the core machine learning logics: data, model, and training.
     - **ncnn** [📁](./ncnn) [🌐](https://github.com/GerHobbelt/ncnn) -- high-performance neural network inference computing framework optimized for mobile platforms (i.e. small footprint)
     - **OptimizationTemplateLibrary** [📁](./OptimizationTemplateLibrary) [🌐](https://github.com/GerHobbelt/O-T-L) -- Optimization Template Library (OTL)
-    - **pcg-c-random** [📁](./pcg-c-random) [🌐](https://github.com/GerHobbelt/pcg-c) -- fast random generators
+    - **pcg-c-random** [📁](./pcg-c-random) [🌐](https://github.com/GerHobbelt/pcg-c) -- a C implementation of the PCG family of random number generators, which are fast, statistically excellent, and offer a number of useful features.
+    - **pcg-cpp-random** [📁](./pcg-cpp-random) [🌐](https://github.com/GerHobbelt/pcg-cpp) -- a C++ implementation of the PCG family of random number generators, which are fast, statistically excellent, and offer a number of useful features.
     - **randen** [📁](./randen) [🌐](https://github.com/GerHobbelt/randen) -- What if we could default to attack-resistant random generators without excessive CPU cost?
 We introduce 'Randen', a new generator with security guarantees; it outperforms MT19937, pcg64_c32, Philox, ISAAC and ChaCha8 in real-world benchmarks.
 This is made possible by AES hardware acceleration and a large Feistel permutation.

     - **text tokenization** (as a preprocessing step for LDA et al):
         + **sentencepiece** [📁](./sentencepiece) [🌐](https://github.com/GerHobbelt/sentencepiece) -- text tokenization